What is a Master Electrician

 Once the electrician has passed the journeyman electrician exam and has worked as a journeyman electrician for at least two years they then qualify to take the examination to become a master electrician.
 Before taking the exam electricians must familiarize themselves with the National Electrical Code.

 Once the exam has been successfully completed the electrician must then take their Experience Verification Form signed by all the master electricians the applicant has worked under and the $50 application fee to the Texas Department of Licensing and Regulation.
 The Texas Department of Licensing and Regulation generally responds to each applicant within 30 days of receiving their license application to let them know if it has been approved.

 People interested in becoming master electricians must make up their mind to work hard and study.
 Being a master electrician is a major responsibility.
 They are responsible for assessing projects, gathering necessary permits and guiding the apprentice and journeyman electricians working with them.
 They must also be able to implement any electrical design and oversee the preparation and installation of electrical wiring and lighting fixtures.
 They are also responsible for ensuring the workers follow all protocols, are safe and don’t damage the property on which they are working.

-Any electrician can repair and maintain cables, dimmers, lighting fixtures, networking and power distribution.
-However an electrician with master status is necessary to plan, implement and supervise all major construction and installation projects.
+Any electrician is qualified to repair and maintain cables, dimmers, lighting fixtures, networking, and power distribution (so long as they have the right list of electrician tools).
+However, an electrician with master status is necessary to plan, implement and supervise all major construction and installation projects.
 They must get all electrical permits, document and track all circuiting and system configurations and handle all paperwork generated by the project.
 These experienced, licensed electricians go through extensive training to qualify them to take care of all these responsibilities.